jaeqiu/cse-notes/Computer Science/Y2/Q1/Machine Learning/Ethics.md

 ROC Receiver Operating Characteristic curve: model performance across all thresholds AUC Area Under roc Curve: probability that the model will rank a positive example higher than the negative example

+False, Independence and Separation only tell us something about the statistics of the group.
+Individual decisions can still be unfair, e.g. hiring someone just to fill a quota.
+There is no single metric that would allow us to capture all facets of fairness, and moreover statistical notions of fairness are typically inherently contradictory.

 ![[Pasted image 20241106160220.png|200]]![[Pasted image 20241106160213.png|200]]